mhinz/vim-galore/README.md

 ## Vim distributions

-Vim distributions are Vim + custom settings + custom plugins from certain authors and are therefore very opinionated.
+Vim distributions are bundles of custom settings and plugins for Vim.

-The problem with such distributions is that they tend to be used by beginners.
-(More advanced users know how to choose their own plugins and settings after all.)
-It all goes good until an issue appears.
-Now where is the problem?
-The beginner doesn't know what to do and asks for advice on the internet.
-After long back and forth they figure out that the problem was a weird mapping provided by the distro.
-But the beginner thought it was a default Vim mapping...
-Time was wasted, everyone got annoyed.

-I don't have problems with distributions per se, but please, if you don't understand exactly what they're doing, don't try to get help from others in case of emergencies.
+More advanced users know how to configure their editor anyway, so distributions are mostly targeted at beginners.
+If you think about that, it's quite paradoxical though: Making it easier by adding even more things to learn about?

-I know that many people don't want to spend hours and hours on customizing an editor (and actually you never stop customizing your vimrc when you finally got hooked), but in the long-term it's much better and more time-efficient to learn how to do stuff manually in the first place.
+I know that many people don't want to spend hours and hours on customizing an editor (and actually you never stop customizing your vimrc when you finally got hooked), but eventually you only get efficient in Vim when you take the time to learn it properly.

 Repeat after me: "A programmer should know their tools."

-Anyway, if you know what you're doing, you might get some inspiration from looking at some distributions:
+Anyway, if you know what you're doing, you might draw some inspiration from looking at a few distributions:

 - [cream](http://cream.sourceforge.net)
 - [janus](https://github.com/carlhuda/janus.git)